 Extension and/or implants on the uterus and/or fallopian tube(s) and/or ovaries

-Extension to and/or implants on other pelvic structures
+Extension to and/or implants on other pelvic tissues

-Tumor involves one or both fallopian tubes, or primary peritoneal cancer with peritoneal metastasis outside the pelvis and/or metastasis to retroperitoneal lymph nodes
+Tumor involves one or both fallopian tubes, or primary peritoneal cancer with microscopically confirmed peritoneal metastasis outside the pelvis and/or metastasis to retroperitoneal (pelvic and/or para-aortic) lymph nodes

-Macroscopic peritoneal metastasis outside the pelvis 2cm or less in greatest dimension with or without positive retroperitoneal lymph nodes
+Macroscopic peritoneal metastasis beyond pelvis 2cm or less in greatest dimension with or without positive metastasis to the retroperitoneal lymph nodes

 Regional Lymph Nodes (N)